meltano/meltano/README.md

 ---

 Welcome to your CLI for ELT+: Open Source, Flexible, and Scalable.
-Move, transform and test your data with confidence using a streamlined data engineering workflow you’ll love.
+Move, transform, and test your data with confidence using a streamlined data engineering workflow you’ll love.

 If you're a fan, star the repo ⭐️: [Every ⭐ on GitHub removes 2 lb/~1 kg of trash from our waterways 🌊](https://meltano.com/blog/extracting-trash-to-transform-our-waterways/)